JetBrains/teamcity-documentation/topics/configuring-build-steps.md

 The build step is considered _failed_ if (1) the build process returned a non-zero exit code and (2) the "_Fail build if build process exit code is not zero_" build failure condition is enabled (see [Build Failure Conditions](build-failure-conditions.md)); otherwise, the build step is considered _successful_.

 Note that the status of a build step and the build itself can be different.
 All build steps can be successful, but the build can fail because of another build failure condition – not based on the exit code (like failing a test).
 On the other hand, if a build step has failed, the build will fail too.

+For the details on configuring individual build steps, refer to the respective pages inside this section.

 ## Execution policy